 Giving and Receiving, the BAMS President’s Medal designed by Danuta Solowiej, has been awarded since 2009, and the Marsh Award for the Encouragement of Medallic Art since 2011.
 A list of recipients to date can be found here.

-Vice Presidents: Ron Dutton, Mark Jones, Terence Mullaly
+Vice Presidents: Philip Attwood, Ron Dutton, Mark Jones, Terence Mullaly

-Secretaries: Eldon Allison, Ron Dutton (Artists Secretary), Janet Larkin, Marcy Leavitt Bourne
+Secretaries: Ian d’Alton, Ron Dutton (Artists Secretary), Janet Larkin, Marcy Leavitt Bourne

-Council: Ian d’Alton, Kevin Clancy, Irene Gunston, Kate Ive, Rosemary Ransome Wallis (Goldsmiths’ Company), Natasha Ratcliffe, Rick Scorza, Danuta Solowiej, Melanie Vandenbrouck
+Council: Abigail Burt, Kevin Clancy, Irene Gunston, Kate Ive, Georgia Powell (Goldsmiths’ Company), Natasha Ratcliffe, Danuta Solowiej, Melanie Vandenbrouck